timofeysie/acknowledge/notes/Core Java.md

 PhoneNumber myNumber1 = new PhoneNumber(phoneNumber1);
 ```

 - A local class can have static members provided that they are constant variables.
-(A constant variable A variable is a variable of primitive type or type String that is declared final and initialized with a compile-time constant expression.
+(A constant variable is a variable of primitive type or type String that is declared final and initialized with a compile-time constant expression.

 B. Anonymous classes
 - more concise code.